elisha2kyakpo1/portfolio/README.md

 # __Hi there 👋:heart: !__

 ### __Portfolio Project!__
-## This is my on going Personal portfolio project.
+## This is my on-going Personal portfolio project.

 - The project uses tailwind CSS, which is a A utility-first CSS framework for